top of page

 By pledging to Mr Norquist and his non-profit, those signing the Pledge actually abdicated their Constitutional duty by surrendering their decision to a private group of The People.

-Because most of our elected officials run as Democrats or Republicans, they have influence within their respective party, as well as with those that voted for them.
-If they don't get on board the train may never leave the station.
+Because most of our elected officials run as Democrats or Republicans, they have influence within their respective party, as well as with those that voted for them, and their local community.

 bottom of page